NardoXD/podcasts-api/README.md

 ## Setup
 - Open a terminal.
-- If you want you can create a virtual environment.
+- Create a virtual environment (this is optional)
 - Install the dependencies.

 ``` shell script